Railway roundhouse: Indonesia

 At its height, there were four railway roundhouses in Indonesia; three of which survive: the roundhouse near Lempuyangan station in Yogyakarta, the one in Tebing Tinggi station in North Sumatera, and a former roundhouse inside Jatibarang sugar mill in Central Java which is now used as a mini railway museum.

 Italy

 There are two roundhouses at Turin, still in use by the FS.
 There is one in Rome.

 Japan

 The Umekoji Steam Locomotive Museum, built around a roundhouse and turntable in Kyoto dating from 1914, is the oldest surviving concrete-reinforced roundhouse structure in Japan.

 New Zealand

 There were three roundhouses in New Zealand.
 Elmer Lane in Greymouth was one of the largest and most famous roundhouses in New Zealand and had up to 17 total berths.
-The last remains were demolished in the 1990's.
+The last remains were demolished in the 1990s.
 None of the original roundhouses survive however Mainline Steam as part of their Mercer project will build a roundhouse at Mercer.